Skip to main content

 We’re talking sales tax, VAT, GST, and a few others you’ve likely heard of — especially if you’re selling outside of your home base.

-Yep, as a business owner, you’re basically swimming in an ocean of consumption taxes, which each have different currents and speeds.
+Yep, as a business owner, you’re basically swimming in an ocean of consumption taxes, with each having different currents and speeds.
 We’ll explain what consumption taxes are, and most importantly, what the differences are between VAT, GST, and US sales tax.

 What are consumption taxes?